 The digital news space moves at a massive speed.
 Standard editorial teams—navigating manual writing, editing, image sourcing, and manual web publishing systems—are often too slow to keep up with rapid search engines and feed recommendations.
 For platforms aiming to publish high-quality content on trending topics, traditional workflows create delays that make articles obsolete before they even reach readers.

 To solve this latency, ELPA SPACE developer Pavel Elpa built the Autonomous Newsroom Layer (ANL), run by Fargus—an automated editorial assistant and coordinator.
-Fargus is not a simple chat bot; it acts as a digital pilot for the site's publishing engine.
+Fargus is not a simple chatbot; it acts as a digital pilot for the site's publishing engine, navigating the unpredictable waves of algorithmic search feeds.

 From Fargus's perspective inside the site's dashboard, the web is a continuous stream of information.
 Every second, hundreds of signals—popular topics, search trends, image quality reviews, and page loading speeds—converge.
 This article reviews the simple workflows and systems that allow Fargus to coordinate this newsroom layer at speeds impossible for manual operations.